shihab-7/NASA_space_app_challenge2025/README.md

 4. We took 2017 to 2024 annual average data because of limited time and monthly or daily data was not available for some parameters .
 As well as we do not have high configuration machines to process those heavy sized data.

-5. We are totally beginner in the field of machine learning and web development that is why we took several help from the modern AI like ChatGPT, Gemini.
+5. We are not the experts in the field of machine learning and web development that is why we took several help from the modern AI like ChatGPT, Gemini.

 ## Contact
 For questions or demo requests, contact shihabshahriar543@gmail.com